DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 ### Markdown

 Jekyll supports both HTML and Markdown for writing posts.
 HTML gives you more opportunities, but too heavy.
-Markdown is really cool for writing any texts!
+Markdown is really cool for writing any texts.

 Examples of [HTML post](https://github.com/DeXP/onemangaday/blob/gh-pages/tutorials/_posts/2014-12-25-making-site-in-comipo.html):